deusx7/deusx7.github.io/Posts/Active_Directory/Token_Impersonation/Token_Impersonation.md

 ### Step 7: Impersonate a user

 We can impersonate the fcastle user.
-Note: In a real world scenario, we would have to wait for users to logon to their accounts.
+Note: In a real world scenario, we would have to wait for users to logon to their machines.

 Impersonating the user fcastle: